Oscar Albayalde: As PNP Chief

 Following the retirement of Ronald dela Rosa, Albayalde was appointed Philippine National Police Chief by President Rodrigo Duterte in April 2018.
 During his stint as PNP commander, he oversaw the early security preparations for the 2019 Philippine general elections as a result of a series of high-profile killings including that of AKO Bicol party-list representative Rodel Batocabe.

-He was implicated in a controversy involving the case of the 13 officers of the Pampanga police, who were branded as "ninja cops" by the media.
+Albayalde was implicated in a controversy involving the case of the 13 officers of the Pampanga police, who were branded as "ninja cops" by the media.
 The officers were alleged to have profited from methamphetamine seized from an operation in 2013 against a suspected Chinese drug lord and Albayalde who was the chief of the Pampanga police at the time was accused of intervening of the case by seeking the dismissal order against his former subordinates.
 Albayalde was also alleged to have benefited from the selling of the seized contraband.
 Albayalde has denied the accusations.
+All of the filed cases were later dismissed by the Office of the Ombudsman, making him innocent of these accusations.

 He resigned from his position as police chief and went on non-duty status on October 14, 2019, which meant he remained a member of the police.
-He was set to officially retire from the police force on November 8, 2019, upon reaching the mandatory retirement age of 56 and to handover his position as chief on October 29, 2019, had he not resigned.
+He was set to officially retire from the police force on November 8, 2019, upon reaching the mandatory retirement age of 56 and to hand over his position as chief on October 29, 2019, had he not resigned.
 According to the government, Albayalde stepped down in a bid to spare the Philippine National Police from the controversy and denied pressuring Albayalde to do so.
 He became the first PNP chief to go into non-duty status.

+Political career

+In 2025, he ran as mayor of Angeles City under the People's Reform Party banner.